dribble-njr/imperial-kitchen/README.md

    ```
 5. Install and configure [`mysql`](https://www.mysql.com/), [`nodemailer`](https://nodemailer.com/) and [`redis`](https://redis.io/try-free/).
    > [!NOTE]
-   > Redis config has been provided, you can also configure it yourself.
-   >
    > If you use [`docker`](https://www.docker.com/) to start the server, you can skip the configuration of `mysql`.
 6. Configure server env: rename **server/.env.example** to **server/.env**.
    ```shell